GingerNinja23/ipop-documentation/googlesoc2015-projects.md

 **Deliverables**:
 * Implement Mac KEXT socket interface to communicate with TinCan
 * Implement shim APIs to configure network parameters such as MTU, IPv4/IPv6 Address, MAC address.
+* Make frames/packets with destined to certain range of IP address traverse from host to TinCan through KEXT APIs.